TenaarFeiri/Seshat/Client/SimSystems/Weather/Documentation/SIMULATION_MATHS.md

 - `seasonal_humidity_avg` — seasonal mean humidity (updated from grid targets' `humidity` field)
 - `HUMIDITY_PRESSURE_FACTOR` — hPa change per % above/below the seasonal mean (default: 0.05)

-A humidity 20 % above the seasonal average produces a -1 hPa offset.
-This is a smaller effect than thermal coupling but adds realism — humid air masses correlate with lower pressure.
+A humidity 20 % above the seasonal average produces a -1 hPa offset — a smaller effect than thermal coupling, but humid air masses do correlate with lower pressure.

-The seasonal averages are updated by Proc3 when it reads grid targets: `seasonal_temp_avg` is set to `targets.temp_base` and `seasonal_humidity_avg` is set to `targets.humidity`.
-This means the coupling responds to the current season's baseline, not a fixed constant.
+The seasonal averages are updated by Proc3 from grid targets: `seasonal_temp_avg` from `targets.temp_base`, `seasonal_humidity_avg` from `targets.humidity`.
+The coupling responds to the current season's baseline, not a fixed constant.

 The total offset combines all terms: